Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Related Works

-Finally, \cite{mundler2023self} explore \textbf{self-contradiction techniques} as a factor in hallucinations.
-They introduce a prompting framework to detect and mitigate contradictions within the same response, relying solely on the model's logical reasoning capabilities.
-This framework includes functions for gathering contextual information, generating sentences, identifying contradictions, and refining sentences.
-Across various LLMs, this approach achieves an 80\% F1 score.
+Finally, \citet{mundler2023self} explore self-contradiction techniques, which identify hallucinations by detecting logical inconsistencies within a single response.
+Their prompting framework relies entirely on the model’s internal reasoning capabilities and includes procedures for gathering contextual information, generating candidate sentences, identifying contradictions, and refining responses.
+Across several LLMs, this method achieves an F1 score of approximately 80\%.